-DIPLOMA IN LAW Upon successful completion of the First and Second University Examinations for the Evening BCL (Hons) Degree, a candidate shall be awarded the Diploma in Law.
-Honours Standard for the Diploma in Law (Overall Award): Honours in the Diploma in Law are awarded on the basis of marks achieved over and Second University Examinations for the Evening BCL (Hons) Degree.
-Stu are eligible for the award of honours on the basis of the marks achieved over Sur and Autumn (Supplemental) Examination Boards, including in the first repeat Note: For rules governing the award of honours at the Autumn Supplemental Examination and/or in a Repeat Year, please see under 'Supplemental Examination and/or 'Repeat Year Examinations' below.
-Except for the requirement that the passed, the Legal Research and Writing module (LW1156) and the Legal Skill Analysis module (LW2262) are not taken into account for the purposes of determine follows: First Class Honours:An aggregate of not less than 840/1200 marks or an aggregate of not less than 792/1200 together with not less than 70% in modules to the value of atleas 35 credits.
-Second Class Honours Grade I: An aggregate of not less than 720/1200 marks or an aggregate of not less than 684/1200 together winot less than 60% in modules to the value of at lea 35 credits.
-Second Class Honours Grade II : An aggregate of not less than 600/1200 marks or an aggregate of not less than 576/1200 together with not less than 50% in modules to the value of atleast 35 credits.
+DIPLOMA IN LAW n of the First and Second University Examinations for Degree, a candidate shall be awarded the Diploma in Law.
+Honours Standard for the Diploma in Law (Overall Award): and Second University Exa are eligible for the award o and Autumn (Supplementa Note: For rules governin Examination and/or in a Ra and/or 'Repeat Year Exam passed, the Legal Research - Group Work and Presenta Law are awarded on the basis of marks achieved over First aminations for the Evening BCL (Hons) Degree.
+Student f honours on the basis of the marks achieved over Summe al) Examination Boards, including in the first repeat yea g the award of honours at the Autumn Supplemental epeat Year, please see under 'Supplemental Examinations binations' below.
+Except for the requirement that they b and Writing module (LW1156) and the Clinical Legal Skill ation module (LW2262) are not taken into account for the gibility for Honours.
+The Grade of Honours to be awarde bws: An aggregate of not less than 840/1200 marks or an aggregate of not less than 792/1200 together wit not less than 70% in modules to the value of at lease 35 credits.
+Second Class Honours Gra de I: An aggregate of not less than 720/1200 marks or an aggregate of not less than 684/1200 together win not less than 60% in modules to the value of at lea 35 credits.
+Second Class Honours Gra de II: An aggregate of not less than 600/1200 marks or an aggregate of not less than 576/1200 together wit not less than 50% in modules to the value of at lea 35 credits.
+Third Class Honours: An aggregate of not less than 540/1200 marks.

-DIPLOMA IN LAW Third Class Honours:An aggregate of not less than 540/1200 marks.
-Ranking in the Diploma in Law: A candidate shall be ranked, firstly, on the basis of his/her overall award (of a particular class of Honours or Pass) and, secondly, within a particular class of Honours or Pass, on the basis of his/her total aggregate mark, excluding the Legal Research and Writing (LW1156) and the Legal Skills and Analysis (LW2262) modules.
+Ranking in the A candidate shall be ranked, firstly, on the basis of his/her overall award (of a Diploma in Law: particular class of Honours or Pass) and, secondly, within a particular class of Honours or Pass, on the basis of his/her total aggregate mark, excluding the Legal Research and Writing (LW1156) and the Clinical Legal Skills - Group Work and Presentation (LW2262) modules.